2021 Myanmar coup d'état: Governmental responses

 Many countries, including Bangladesh, China, India, Indonesia, Japan, Malaysia, Pakistan, the Philippines, South Korea, and Singapore, encouraged dialogue between the government and the military in order to resolve the issue, many of which expressed concern in response to the coup.
-Australia, Canada, France, Germany, Italy, Japan, Nepal, New Zealand, South Korea, Spain, Sweden, Turkey, the United Kingdom, and the United States on their part condemned the coup and called for the release of detained officials; the White House also threatened to impose sanctions on coup perpetrators.
+Australia, Canada, France, Germany, Italy, Japan, Nepal, New Zealand, South Korea, Spain, Sweden, Turkey, the United Kingdom, and the United States condemned the coup and called for the release of detained officials; the White House also threatened to impose sanctions on coup perpetrators.
 Subsequently, President Biden approved an Executive Order for new sanctions on the coup perpetrators which would enable his administration to affect the perpetrator's business interests and close family members."
 President Biden also stated that he would freeze $1 billion US assets belonged to the Myanmar's government while maintaining support for health care, civil society groups, and other areas that benefit the people of Burma directly."

-In response of the coup, New Zealand Prime Minister Jacinda Ardern announced that the country had suspended its diplomatic ties with Myanmar a week after the coup; the New Zealand government also banned some high ranking elites in military government.
-Cambodia, Thailand, and Vietnam explicitly refused to support a side, characterising the coup as an internal matter.
-On 9 February 2021, New Zealand suspended all high-level contact with Myanmar and imposed a travel ban on its military leaders because of the coup.
+Cambodia, Thailand, and Vietnam explicitly refused to support either side, characterising the coup as an internal matter.

+On 9 February 2021, New Zealand suspended diplomatic contact with Myanmar and prohibited government military leaders from entering New Zealand because of the coup.
 On 25 February 2021, Tokyo considered halting projects in Myanmar in response to the coup.

 On 24 February, the new Myanmar foreign minister visited Thailand, marking the first high official visit since the coup.
-Malaysian Prime Minister Muhyiddin Yassin and Indonesian President Joko Widodo also called a special meeting of ASEAN foreign ministers to discuss the issue during Muhyiddin's visit to Jakarta.
-In March, the Thai military was accused of supplying aid to the Myanmar military, which it denied.
+Malaysian Prime Minister Muhyiddin Yassin and Indonesian President Joko Widodo called a special meeting of ASEAN foreign ministers to discuss the issue during Muhyiddin's visit to Jakarta.
+In March, reports appeared in the Thai press accusing the Thai military of supplying rice to the Myanmar military, which it denied.

 On 26 February 2021, the South Korean National Assembly passed a resolution condemning the coup.
 On 5 March 2021, Japanese Chief Cabinet Secretary Katsunobu Kato urged the SAC-led government to stop using lethal force to disperse protests.
 Singaporean foreign minister Vivian Balakrishnan also called the military to stop using lethal force.

 South Korean Ministry of Foreign Affairs announced on 12 March 2021 that South Korea will suspend defense exchanges with Myanmar and ban arms exports, and would limit exports of other strategic items, reconsider development aid and grant humanitarian exemptions for Myanmar nationals to allow them to stay in South Korea until the situation improves.

-On 27 March 2021, eight countries sent representatives to attend the Myanmar Armed Forces Day parade.
+On 27 March 2021, eight countries ‑ India, China, Pakistan, Bangladesh, Vietnam, Laos, Thailand and Russia ‑ sent representatives to attend the Myanmar Armed Forces Day parade.